 It’s unlikely that duress would cause someone to sign a Voluntary Acknowledgment of Paternity (VAP).
 If a shotgun is involved…a wedding will be, too, not just signing a VAP.

 A mistake of material fact does not mean the fact that the child was not yours is a mistake.
 A mistake of material fact refers to the understanding of the parties as to the terms of the contract.
 Any signed document that incorrectly records what the signatories intended is a mistake of material fact.
 If the parties intended to agree that the child was one of the parties’ father…then he is the father…whether he is the father or not.
 So, this is not a good defense.

 Furthermore, a challenge to a Voluntary Acknowledgment of Paternity (VAP) can only be brought within 2 years of its signing.

 Mind you, the Voluntary Acknowledgement of Paternity (VAP) can be challenged by the mother as well for all of the above reasons under all of the same terms.
 In my experience, this never seems to happen.
 A determination of paternity, in Illinois, is always challenged by the signor or some other man who believes he is the father.

 Does A Birth Certificate Determine Who The Father Is In Illinois?

-No. It’s the married father, a judicial adjudication or the Voluntary Acknowledgment of Paternity that determines who the father of a child is in Illinois.
+No. A birth certificate does not determine who a child’s father is in Illinois.
+It is the married father, a judicial adjudication or the Voluntary Acknowledgment of Paternity (VAP) that determines who the father of a child is in Illinois.